 - Poorly made brushes can leave streaks and stray hairs on the skin.

-Professional makeup artists use a combination of two or all of these application methods depending on the formulation of foundation they’re using and the finish they want.
+Professional makeup artists use a combination of two or all of these application methods depending on the formulation of the foundation they’re using and the finish they want.
 I regularly apply foundation with a brush and then dab areas with the pads of my fingers to blend and layer.
 There’s no right or wrong method, it’s what works best for you; try all three and decide for yourself.